Pixadus/pixadus.github.io/content/day3.md

 **Hypotheses**:
 * The fuel system has dirt or debris in it - a fouled filter, a dirty carb, or the air intake tube is clogged.
 * The spark plugs are old.
+* There is a loose wire with the ignition system.

+**Experiments**:
+* Pull out spark plugs.
+See if they show evidence of being fouled.
+Do this with a torque wrench to ensure proper tightening.
+* Run motorcycle, then drain each carb using carb drain.
+Check to see how much fuel flows out of each.
+* Pull off fuel hose from carb, crank engine with fuel hose pointed to can.
+Check to see how much fuel flows out to see if problem is with fuel pump or fuel filter.
+* Check reluctor coils behind clutch for broken wires (may lead to trouble with spark ignition).
+* Clean air filter.
+Isn't particularly dirty but may be inhibiting air flow.
+* Ensure fuel petcock is not blocked.
+Check both lines.